Thomas Edmonds (manufacturer): Personal life

 Edmonds had eight children: four sons and four daughters.
 His eldest son died in 1914.

 Edmonds died of peritonitis on the evening of 2 June 1932, aged 73.
-His funeral took place on 5 June 1932, with Christchurch mayor Dan Sullivan deliverling the eulogy.
+His funeral took place on 5 June 1932, with Christchurch mayor Dan Sullivan delivering the eulogy.
 Edmonds is buried in Christchurch's Linwood Cemetery alongside his wife (died 1938) and two of their sons.

 Legacy

 In 2005, Edmonds was ranked 45th in New Zealand's Top 100 History Makers.
 In 2017, he was posthumously inducted into the New Zealand Business Hall of Fame.